Unpaid Student Accounts

 Liability for Charges

 Once you have enrolled at Washburn University you are responsible for assessed tuition and fee charges, subject to the tuition refund schedule, even if the class(es) are dropped.

 - Any outstanding account balance becomes due and payable when you have completely withdrawn from a term.

 - Having tuition charges removed from your account does not necessarily mean there will be a refund.
 In fact, if withdrawal from one or more classes results in having financial aid removed as well, you may owe a balance.

-- The University reserves the right to refund any refund arising from dropped classes back to a credit card used to pay for them.
+- The University reserves the right to refund any credit balance arising from dropped classes back to the credit card used to pay for them.